Impressions of Theophrastus Such: Plot/Chapters

 Ch.
 IV "A Man Surprised at His Originality": A written eulogy of Lentulus, a man who critiqued the writing of others and boasted of the perfect verse he would soon write and never did, another echo of Eliot's Edward Casaubon.

 Ch.
 V "A Too Deferential Man": Theophrastus Such describes Hinze, who has no goal for himself in mind whatsoever.

 Ch.
 VI "Only Temper": This chapter is about the angry temperament of Touchwood.
 Such condemns Touchwood for his behavior, contending that a usually good and benevolent personality cannot make up for poor conduct.

 Ch.
 VII "A Political Molecule": Cotton manufacturer Spike alliances with businessmen for his own profit, though his actions are for the benefit of the group.

 Ch.
 VIII "The Watch-dog of Knowledge": Theophrastus Such speaks of Mordax and attempts to vindicate him.

 Ch.
-IX "A Half-breed": Inspired by George Eliot's experience with Evangelicalism in Nuneaton and continuing the theme of the lives of clergymen in The Scenes of Clerical Life, Ch.
-IX "A Half-bread" follows Mixtus, a man formerly of religious and reforming inclination until he moved to London, married, and became a man hunting after wealth.
+IX "A Half-breed": Inspired by George Eliot's experience with Evangelicalism in Nuneaton and continuing the theme of the lives of clergymen in The Scenes of Clerical Life, this chapter follows Mixtus, a man formerly of religious and reforming inclination until he moved to London, married, and became a man hunting after wealth.

 Ch.
 X "Debasing the Moral Currency": Theophrastus Such expresses his worry over the breakdown of civilization, referencing classical texts and acts of violence that occurred in the 1800s.

 Ch.
 XI "The Wasp Credited with the Honeycomb": Theophrastus Such mocks communism and the concept that there is a definitive origin for ideas.
 It is a retelling of Aesop's "The Worker Bee, the Drone, and the Wasp."

 Ch.
 XII "So Young!": A man called Ganymede has not released the image of himself he had held as a child.
 Then, he had been told how young and girlishly pretty he was, and he still acts as if those descriptions apply.